1152 Fifteenth Street, NW, Suite 850

 “Reorganizing and Re-Arming of the SEC’s Division of Enforcement,” Global Financial Markets Initiative Teleconference Series, September 2009

 “Attorney-Client Privilege in Government Investigations: Cooperation or Capitulation?
-Managing the Risks, Protecting the Privilege,” Strafford Legal Publications Webinar, May 2006
+Managing the Risks, Protecting the Privilege,” Strafford Publications Inc. Webinar, May 2006

 “Staying Out of Trouble With the SEC, Analysts and the Plaintiffs Bar,” The SEC Institute Conference, August 2003